 For at least a century children have been crab collecting on Whitstable beach.
 The best location is known to be on the West Beach where, with a crab line and a whelk or a piece of bacon attached to it you are set for crabbing.
 At times of low tide it’s easier to catch the crabs; just dig around in the damp sand at the base of the rocks on the beach.
 It’s a good way to keep the kids entertained for several hours while the sun is shining, just watch out for the crabs nipping your fingers.

 Whilst there are many modern activities for children to enjoy on caravan holiday parks, crabbing is something totally different, interesting and drags them away from electronics.
-You’ll be surprised how much they will enjoy it.
+You’ll be surprised at how much they will enjoy it.

 Head from the East of the town towards Herne Bay, and you will see the colourful beach huts on the Tankerton Slopes, where the kids will enjoy running up and down.
 The best time to visit Tankerton beach is at low tide, when you can walk along the sandy area known as “The Street”.
 There is a path that runs behind the beach that you can cycle or walk along, all the way to Herne Bay.